Food and farming

 Three things the government must do to end the peat scandal

-If the government wants other nations to step up to the climate and ecological crises, it must show a clean pair of hands on peat.
+If the government wants to restore depleted nature in the UK and reduce risks from climate breakdown, it must show a clean pair of hands on peat.

 It’s time we paid farmers properly, and more